How is ‘healing’ generally defined in massage therapy?

 You can love your spouse, your baby, your job, your country, your cup of coffee in the morning, your new hunting rifle, your car, or God.

-Obviously these are all very different sentiments which are all expressed by one very ambiguous word.
+Obviously, these are all very different sentiments which are all expressed by one very ambiguous word.

 When one party’s love can be the other party’s hate

-All throughout history people have been fighting wars in the name of their love to their country, their God, or their opinions.
+All throughout history people have been fighting wars in the name of their love for their country, their God, or their opinions.
 For many of us, this does not seem very loving at all.